someotherself/GUSE/readme/chase.md

 local commands = {
 }

 -- Sets the run mode.
-Can be "Binary" or "Continuous" local run_mode = "Continuous"
+For the moment, only "Continuous" mode is implemented.
+"Binary" mode is a work in progress. local run_mode = "Continuous"
 -- Sets the build mode.
 Can be "FirstFailure" or "Continuous" local stop_mode = "FirstFailure"

 -- Load functions
-for _, oid in ipairs(commits) do
+for input_type, oid in pairs(commits) do
-  cfg.add_commit(oid)
+  if type(input_type) == "number" then
+    cfg.add_commit("commit", oid)
+  else
+    cfg.add_commit(input_type, oid)
+  end
 end

 for _, command in ipairs(commands) do